Repair corrupted EDB file from an Exchange server

 EdbMails is a feature-rich tool that allows you to easily open, view, export, and migrate your mail items from EDB to PST.
 Although this is not an exhaustive list, let us look at some of the application's key features.

-- Convert the EDB file to PST and migrate to Office 365
+- Convert the EDB file to PST file and migrate to Office 365

 - Convert and export Exchange Public folders to PST